What do Speech-Language Pathologists do?

-SLPs Role: Health care professionals who assess, diagnose, treat, and help decrease the impacts of communication impairments
+Speech-Language Pathologists (SLPs) have a role as health care professionals who assess, diagnose, treat, and help decrease the impacts of communication impairments.

 Entry Education Level: Master’s Degree